 Nearly half of these (49%) have been delivery scams, so with this in mind, we have compiled the most common ones to look out for, and how to report them.

 Amazon delivery scam

-As part of the scam, fraudsters will set up a fake Amazon account using your name and address.
+As part of the scam, fraudsters will acquire your name and address (either through legitimate means or illegally) and use it set up a fake Amazon account.
 Then they’ll place orders for goods that they’re selling on Amazon and get them delivered to your address.
 This allows them to use the fake account to write what appear to be genuine reviews.
 The aim is to help boost their business’s ratings and sell more of their products online.

 What to look out for

-Keep an eye out for any unexpected parcel deliveries addressed to you, for items that you didn’t order.
-If you receive a parcel that doesn’t have a return address, it’s likely to be a scam.
+Keep an eye out for any unexpected parcel deliveries addressed to you.
+If you receive a parcel that doesn’t have a return address, it could be a scam.

 How to report it to Amazon

-If you’ve received an unsolicited package from Amazon, first of all you should check if any of your friends and family have sent you a package.
+If you’ve received an unsolicited package from Amazon, first, you should check if any of your friends and family have sent you anything.
 If not, you should: